andreamussap/AFMussap-Tech-Shopping-List/docs/custom_lists.md

 > Don't worry about capitalizing the list's name.
 Type everything in lowercase, and the App will capitalize every word for you.
 For instance, if you type: **my market**, the list will be created as **My Market**.

-You can also include numbers and *emoji* in the name of the list.
+You can also use numbers and *emoji* in the name of the list.

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/custom_list_create_02.jpg "Create new List")